knative/docs/docs/versioned/serving/config-network-adapters.md

 - Timeout policies: Controls for idle, and response stream timeouts.
 - Traffic visibility: Mechanisms to expose services externally or cluster-locally.

-Review the tabs to learn about their unique configurations.
+## Network layer options

+Review the following tabs to determine the optimal networking layer for your cluster and their unique configurations.
+For most users, the Kourier ingress controller is sufficient.
+You can expand your capabilities with the Contour ingress, a full-feature service mesh with Istio, and the Kubernetes Gateway API.

+The Knative `networking.internal.knative.dev` Ingress type is generally referred to as KIngress objects.

 === "Kourier"